-The first question many ask: What are penny stocks?
-At the heart of this topic is the standard definition of penny stocks.
-According to the stock market’s overseeing body, the Securities & Exchange Commission or SEC, penny stocks are shares of companies that trade at $5 or less.
+According to the Securities & Exchange Commission or SEC, penny stocks are shares of companies that trade at $5 or less.
 Based on popular opinion, retail investors classify penny stocks as those that trade below $1 per share.
 No matter where you stand, the definition of penny stocks pertains to companies that offer cheap shares in the market.

 Are Penny Stocks a Good Investment?

 This is another question based on personal opinion.
 However, most will agree that penny stocks are high-risk investments and shouldn’t take up a significant piece of your long-term portfolio.
 Are penny stocks a good investment?
 As the sole decision-maker of your investment goals, it’s totally up to you.
 At the end of the day, you need to understand that the lower the stock price, the more volatility plays a role.